dkallen78/math-trainer/README.md

 ### Investigate

 * should fractions be its own section or built into the basic operations?
 Likewise, what about decimals?
-* how to improve the functions in the challenges?
 * what would keyboard support look like?
 * what would a working memory exercise look like?
 * achievements?